Opportunities for Young Lawyers – Helping Build Human Rights Law Abroad

-Placements are generally in the English language except for one Spanish language placement (ONIC Colombia) in South America.
+Placements are generally in the English language.
 Please note that French language placements can be accessed through the Barreau du Québec and other organizations in Quebec and New Brunswick.
-Please check also the placements listed on the CIDA IYIP web page.

-Language requirements for a non-English placement are exacting.
+Language requirements are exacting.
 These are not opportunities for learning a language.
 There is no finer recipe for an unhappy and unsuccessful placement than the inability to properly understand what is going on around you and/or to make yourself understood precisely and immediately.
-If you are applying for a Spanish speaking placement, please confirm that your Spanish is on a level that will enable you to work on legal documents in Spanish and converse freely with your Spanish speaking colleagues.
+If you are applying for a Vietnamese speaking placement, please confirm that your Vietnamese is on a level that will enable you to work on legal documents in that language and converse freely with your colleagues.
 You will be tested as part of the interview process.

 Your time abroad

 The full term of the internship is eight months which allows for a month of preparation, and a short period of follow-up and consolidation in Canada upon your return.
-You are required to produce a minimum of six months (24 weeks) of work for your host organization, and you have a holiday of two weeks at mid-term, normally while your host office is closed for the holiday season.
-Your total time abroad at your placement is six and a half to seven months.
-(This may be extended under special conditions — notably if your host organization is willing to pay for your continued contribution to its work — and some of our interns have found ongoing project work either with our partner organization itself or with another organization in the country of placement.)
+You are required to produce a minimum of 24 weeks of work for your host organization, and you have a holiday of two weeks (totalling 6 months).
+This may be extended under special conditions — notably if your host organization is willing to pay for your continued contribution to its work — and some of our interns have found ongoing project work either with our partner organization itself or with another organization itself or with another organization in the country of placement.

 Your approach to the placements

 Please note that these placements are not for the faint of heart.
-Nor are they for those seeking unfocused "overseas experience," rather than intending to do hard professional work; nor will you be regarded as doing anybody any favours.
-On the contrary, the internships are the kind where you throw yourself heart, body and soul into the work and life of your organization.
-The rewards are concomitantly high, but you must be prepared to meet challenges, many of an unglamorous and even disheartening kind; to be comparatively low on your host organization's agenda (you are only an intern!); and to be entrepreneurial in terms of your work: in other words, you may not only have to take the ball and run with it, you may well have to make the ball first.
+The internships are the kind where you throw yourself heart, body and soul into the work and life of your organization.
+The rewards are concomitantly high, but you must be prepared to meet challenges and to be entrepreneurial in terms of your work: in other words, you may not only have to take the ball and run with it, you may well have to make the ball first.
 On the other hand, you will have plenty of back-up support, including ongoing advice from your predecessor(s) and contact with other interns — and your host organization will certainly appreciate your dedication, professionalism and initiative, as well as your team spirit and sense of humour.